jdi-docs/jdi-light/source/includes/_documentation.md

    - __Java__: com.epam.jdi.light.ui.bootstrap.elements.complex.RadioButtons

-There is two different radio buttons in Angular: Basic radios and Radios with NGmodel.
+There are two different radio buttons in Angular: Basic radios and Radios with NGmodel.

 See an example with HTML code describing basic radios element.